Ruzsel/E-commerce-Transaction-Data-Analysis-Using-PostgreSQL/README.md

 ---

-### 5. Sort these products based on their transaction values, starting from the 5th product:
+### 5. Sort these products based on their transaction values in 2021, 2022, and total transaction values from both year!
 - Lenovo
 - Huawei
 - Sony